IsaacScript/isaacscript/docs/example-mod.md

 For our purposes, we want the Green Candle to have a random chance to poison every enemy in the room on every frame.
 So, that means that the code should run on every frame, and that means we need to use the `MC_POST_UPDATE` callback, which runs 30 times a second.

 (The game update loop runs at 30 times per second and the game render loop runs at 60 times per second.
 Since our code is gameplay-related, we should put it in the `MC_POST_UPDATE` callback.
-On the other hand, if we were drawing a sprite, then we would use the `MC_POST_RENDER` callback.)
+On the other hand, if we were drawing a sprite on the screen, then we would use the `MC_POST_RENDER` callback.)

 Add the following code: